 Plugins have so much to do with making your WordPress site and your experience using WordPress great.
 I’m often asked which plugins I recommend people use on their sites so here’s a list I’ve put together of 10 useful WordPress plugins.
-As with any list like this, some plugins may fit your site’s needs and some won’t so feel no obligation to use them all.
+The list has been growing so there are now more than 10 useful WordPress plugins.
+As with any list like this, some plugins may fit your site’s needs and some won’t, so feel no obligation to use them all.

 Simple Page Ordering